Sex Crimes Defense Lawyer Serving Addison

 How Our Addison Criminal Defense Law Firm Can Help You

-When you turn to a sex crime lawyer in Addison from Rosenthal Kalabus & Therrian, you can expect our firm to immediately go to work fighting to secure the best possible resolution to your charges under the circumstances of your case.
-Our attorneys will vigorously pursue a favorable outcome for you by:
+When you turn to a sex crime lawyer in Addison from Rosenthal Kalabus & Therrian, you can expect our law office to immediately go to work fighting to secure the best possible resolution to your charges under the circumstances of your case.
+Our attorneys provide legal help to clients throughout Texas and will vigorously pursue a favorable outcome for you by:

 • Independently investigating your charges to obtain all available evidence, as police and prosecutors will not look for evidence favorable to you